 And finally, the following is your ultimate guide to all things vintage sewing machines:

 I have sewn on, taught on, and repaired vintage machines but finally gave up on using the electrified ones owing to scarceness of newly milled parts.
-A lot of repair techs are forced to use salvage parts that wear out or break quickly and the disappointment is too much - it's really awful when the machine quits in the middle of a project and finding parts is going to take weeks or months!

 I do highly recommend the non-electrics (treadle and hand crank) because parts are easily salvaged (all metal so after a little rust removal - VIOLA, machine is up and running!).
 But to use a reliable electric machine, the best thing is to purchase a new one with a warranty.
 Not easy when on a tight budget, I know.